uzma024/FaceRec/README.md

 ## INSTALLED MODULES

-Can be found in [requirements.txt](https://github.com/uzma024/FaceRec/blob/main/requirements.txt)
+Python 3 will be required for the app to run. other modules can also be found in [requirements.txt](https://github.com/uzma024/FaceRec/blob/main/requirements.txt)

 ```
 certifi==2022.5.18.1